604 Curriculum Development

 4. Gifts of library or instructional materials may be accepted if the gift meets existing criteria for library and instructional materials.
 The acceptance and placement of such gifts is within the discretion of the board.

 5. In order to provide a current, highly usable collection of materials. teacher-librarians will ensure constant and continuing renewal of the collection, not only the addition of up-to-date materials, but by the judicious elimination of materials which no longer meet school district needs or find use.
-The process of reviewing and eliminating instructional materials will be done according to established and accepted standards for determining the relevance and value of materials in a given context.
+The process of weeding instructional materials will be done according to established and accepted standards for determining the relevance and value of materials in a given context

 -----------------------------------------------------------------------------------------------------------------

-Members of the school district community may object to the instructional materials utilized in the school district and ask for their use to be reconsidered.
+Members of the school district community may object to the instructional and library materials utilized in the school district and ask for their use to be reconsidered.

 -----------------------------------------------------------------------------------------------------------------